Ecommerce trends: Market Insights about Latin America

 Latin America is a region with over 30 nations and a population exceeding 600 million.
 Massive in terms of size and diverse in regards to population, the largest countries are home to over 200 million citizens, whereas smaller countries have just over 3 million inhabitants.
-Choosing ecommerce in Latin America is the right move in 2018.
+This is what makes of Latin America a big trend for ecommerce in 2019.

 The Time to Grow in Latin America is Now

 Take advantage of growing ecommerce markets throughout the region by benefiting from first-mover advantages, lower levels of competition and sales fueled by consumer demand.

 Ecommerce is an expanding industry in Latin America for both domestic and cross-border merchants.
 The speed of growth in some mature markets has slowed, however, in Latin America, growth continues to expand in the double-digits.